My Article in Evangelical Quarterly: Penal Substitution and the Church Fathers

 In correcting the record, I thought it would be important to say this via an academic peer reviewed journal in order to take the conversation beyond the blogosphere and get it in front of theologians and scholars as well.
 My hope that it will open up the possibility of some dialog here, because while I think that the authors of Pierced for Our Transgressions are definitely wrong in their representation of the fathers, at the same time I also know that they are good guys who love Jesus and are all pretty sharp to boot.
 What I really appreciate about the atmosphere of debate in England (both EQ and the PfoT authors are in the UK) as opposed to here in the States is that while we tend to have polarized sides on issues that shut down communication, they are more accustomed to lively debates.
 That's true specifically of Evangelicalism here, and across the pond as well.
 So I hope that this will spur a healthy discussion, even though we obviously disagree significantly.

-update: I have now posted a PDF of my article.
+UPDATE: I have now posted a PDF of my article.
 More here.

 Labels: , ,

-17 Comments:
+33 Comments:

-At 2:12 PM, Blogger Andrew Tweedy said...
+At 2:12 PM, Blogger Rev Drew Tweedy said...

 "What they do teach is substitutionary atonement ... and liberating us from bondage".